Equivariant K-theory of toric orbifolds: Abstract

 \section{Abstract}

-Toric orbifolds are topological generalization of projrctive toric varieties associated to simplicial fans.
-We introduce some sufficient conditions on the combinatorial data associated to a toric orbifold to ensure an invariant CW-structure on it, and called it divisive.
-In this paper we study equivariant K-theory, cobordism and cohomology theories of divisive toric orbifolds.
-These extend the corresponding results on divisive weighted projective spaces.
+Toric orbifolds are a topological generalization of projective toric varieties associated to simplicial fans.
+We introduce some sufficient conditions on the combinatorial data associated to a toric orbifold to ensure the existence of an invariant cell structure on it and call such a toric orbifold {\it retractable}.
+In this paper, our main goal is to study equivariant cohomology theories of retractable toric orbifolds.
+Our results extend the corresponding results on {\it divisive} weighted projective spaces.